 - P4

 During your internships, you’ll be responsible for your own experiments, under the supervision of one of our top researchers at the Radboud Institute for Biological and Environmental Sciences (RIBES).
-Most students choose to perform their first internship at Radboud University and their second internship abroad, or at a Dutch governmental organisation, NGO or company.
-Recent examples are; the Netherlands Institute for Ecological Research, NatuurPlaza, B-Ware, Wageningen University and the University of Western Australia.
+Most students choose to perform their first internship at Radboud University and their second internship abroad, or at a Dutch governmental organization, research institute, NGO or company.

 It is also possible to apply for a grant to perform an internship at the Max Planck Gesellschaft, one of the world's most renowned research institutes.
 There are also possibilities to do a research internship abroad.
 For suggestions, you can contact the teaching staff or the student advisor.